-In line with the Financial reporting Council's guidance on going concern issued in April 2016, the Directors have undertaken an exercise to review the appropriateness of the continued use of the going concern basis.
+In line with the Financial Reporting Council's guidance on going concern issued in April 2016, the Directors have undertaken an exercise to review the appropriateness of the continued use of the going concern basis.

 The financial statements of the company have been prepared on a going concern basis.
-The Directors have a reasonable expectation that the company has access to adequate resources to continue in operational existence for the foreseeable future, the going concern assessment has been carried out to 31 December 2021.
-The Company has, as at 31 December 2019, net assets of £32,398,347 (2018: £32,076,176).
-The Company has no external loans or borrowings or complex financial instruments as at 31 December 2019.
-The Company generated a profit after tax of £322,171 in the year ended 31 December 2019 (2018: £1,051,557).
+The Directors have a reasonable expectation that the company has access to adequate resources to continue in operational existence for the foreseeable future.
+The Company has, as at 31 December 2019, net assets of £6,447,889 (2018: £4,830,410).
+The Company has no external loans or borrowings or complex financial instruments as at 31 December 2019 (2018: £nil).
+The Company generated a profit after tax of £1,617,479 in the period ended 31 December 2019 (2018: loss after tax of £660,765).

 The Directors have considered the impact of Coronavirus (COVID-19), which relates to the outbreak of COVID-19 and has been declared a Public Health Emergency of International Concern by the World Health Organisation.
 The COVID-19 pandemic has forced governments to implement extreme, restrictive measures to curb the spread of the virus.
-Management's priorities are first and foremost: to safeguard the health and safety of the company's employees; and to ensure appropriate measures and actions are taken to ensure business continuity.
+Management's priorities are first and foremost to safeguard the health and safety of the company's employees; and to ensure appropriate measures and actions are taken to ensure business continuity.